thanosades/react-hooks-form/README.md

 Live demo deployed [here](https://fervent-kowalevski-ed1d06.netlify.app/).

-When submitted, it only prints the resulting field in the console.
+When submitted, it only prints the form's contents on the left side.